bisdn/bisdn.github.io/setup_physical.md

 The SDN controller servers are configured to look for a local DHCP server on these interfaces.
 This connection should provide our SDN controller servers with access to the OpenStack [Neutron][neutron_gh] [ML2 plugin][neutron_wiki].

 #### 3. Connecting the SDN controller servers together
-The two SDN controller servers should be connected directly to one-another.
+The two SDN controller servers should be connected directly to one another.
 This connection is used to maintain the state of the HA setup (active/stand-by).
 Connect the two servers with the prepared SFP+ DAC cable (prerequisites item 4), plug it into the bottom SFP+ socket on each server (marked gray on the connectivity graph above).

 #### 4. Connecting to the Basebox switches
-Lastly connect one and only one of the remaining 5 Ethernet ports (marked yellow on the connectivity graph above) on both of the SDN controller servers to the management switch (prerequisites item 3).
+Finally connect one, and only one, of the remaining 5 Ethernet ports (marked yellow on the connectivity graph above) on both of the SDN controller servers to the management switch (prerequisites item 3).
 This switch will be used to carry the OpenFlow control traffic between the SDN controller servers and the Basebox switches.
 Refer to the "[Configure the management network](#configure-the-management-network-for-control-traffic)" section for further details on the management switch configuration.

 #### 5. Power on
 When all is connected, you may plug in the power cords and power on the SDN controller servers.
 You may also connect the IPMI ports (marked purple on the connectivity graph above) as necessary.

 ### III.
 Install the Basebox switches
 #### 1. Rack mount
-Rack mount the switches alongside your OpenStack compute nodes in a way most suitable to your setup.
+Rack mount the switches alongside your OpenStack compute nodes in a way most suitable for your setup.

 #### 2. Connecting the Basebox switches together
 Connect the two switches together with a pair of QSFP DAC cables (prerequisites item 5).
 Be aware that their location varies on switch-by-switch basis.
 The connectivity graph shown above presents the layout of a Quanta T3048-LY8 switch.
 The setup also works with just one interconnect link.
 Please note that when using only one interconnect cable, once installed and the setup is running, it should not be unplugged.
 Unplugging it during runtime can result in erroneous behaviour of the setup.
-If two or more interconnects are installed it is safe to unplug them as long as at least one interconnection remains installed.
+If two or more interconnects are installed, it is safe to unplug them as long as at least one interconnection remains installed.

 #### 3. Connecting the Basebox switches to the SDN controllers
 Connect the management ports on both the switches with CAT6 cables (prerequisites item 6) to our management switch (prerequisites item 3).
 Again, the management switch will be used to carry the OpenFlow control traffic between the SDN controller servers and the Basebox switches.
 Refer to the "[Configure the management network](#configure-the-management-network-for-control-traffic)" section for further details on the management switch configuration.